jtheisen/reconciler/readme.md

   cause no further load, but there would be one load per tag-to-person bridge table row which each include the respective tag.
   There's room for optimization here, but that's where it's at.

+Some things didn't work in the past but are supported since version 1.0.0:

+- Database-generated keys such as auto-increment integers should now be well-behaved.
+- Moving entities from one collection to another will work if those collections are on the same extent level and the move is done in a single `Reconcile call`:
+  Consider for example the model Stars > Planets > Moons with three entity types, two of which have a foreign key to the object they are orbiting.
+You can move a moon to a different planet while reconciling on a star.
+  However, you need the extra level of the star so that you can express this operation in a single call to `Reconcile` (as you need at least two planets for a move of a moon to occur).

 ## GraphDiff